 Center cabinets contain both Main and Secondary components.
 Center cabinets are extension cabinets used in multi-lane applications.
+An unlimited number of center cabinets can be added.

-The center cabinet contains the main turnstile controller, I/O control board, two motors and two motor controller boards, power supply, sensors for both the Main and Secondary side of the center cabinet, two moving barrier wings, and a power switch located at the base on the secured side.
+The center portion of the center cabinet contains the main turnstile controller, I/O control board, two motors and two motor controller boards, safety sensors for both the Main and Secondary side of the center cabinet, two moving barriers, and a power switch located at the base on the secured side of the Main side.

-The reveal of the center cabinet contains two user status displays that communicate lane status to the user.
-Two card readers are normally installed during installation underneath the lid below the user status display on both sides of the center cabinet reveal.
+The top channel of the center cabinet contains Main and Secondary side operational sensors, two drive systems, and two user status displays that communicate turnstile status to the user.
+Two card readers are normally installed during installation underneath the lid below the card reader icon on both sides of the center cabinet top channel.